dbt4u/jobr/README.md

 ## 🇬🇧🇺🇳🇺🇸

-**Job.Re:Search** is a bilingual working paper that serves as the foundation for further publications and is published on Zenodo/CERN.
+**Job Re:Sume - Working Paper** is a bilingual working paper that serves as the foundation for further publications and is published on Zenodo/CERN.
 Each version receives its own DOI, along with an overarching Concept-DOI across all releases.

-**Job.Re:Sume** is the resulting book project and will be published as two separate Leanpub editions:
+**Job.Re:Sume - Sub[deu] | Sub[eng]** is the resulting book project and will be published as two separate Leanpub editions:

-- Job.Re:Sume – Arbeit neu gedacht.
-(German)
+- Job Re:Sume – Arbeit neu gedacht.
+(German/deu)
-- Job.Re:Sume – Empower Work with Purpose.
-(English)
+- Job Re:Sume – Empower Work with Purpose.
+(English/eng)

 ### Versioning Scheme (SemVer Cadence)